 Public office closure

-From Monday 23 March 2020, the reception at Council Headquarters, Kilmarnock will be closed.
+From Monday 23 March 2020, the reception at Council Headquarters, Kilmarnock was closed.

 All staff who are fit for work will continue to carry out as many of the regular duties as possible, subject to the restrictions set out by the government.
 Staff will process licensing applications where possible and deal with enquiries by email.